 Research and thesis hours cannot be counted in an MS SEM degree plan unless a thesis is written and successfully defended.
 A supervising committee, which must be chosen in consultation with the student’s thesis adviser prior to enrolling for thesis credit, administers the defense.
 With adviser approval, the lecture courses may include some 5000 level courses.
 Full-time UT Dallas students who receive financial assistance are required to enroll in nine semester credit hours each semester.

 Students are required to take four courses (a total of 12 semester credit hours) from a set of eight courses from the lists below.
 Two of the courses must be from the Engineering Core section and two from the Management Core section.
 The four required courses contribute a total of 12 semester credit hours toward the MS degree.
+All courses must follow the degree plan that was established for each student at enrollment.

 Engineering Core Courses (two required)